iv4xr-project/aplib/README.md

   1. run the method m().

 When the agent is used for testing, then we need an agent that is also a test agent; this would have some extra functionalities such as collecting test verdicts.
 For concrete examples see the tutorials povided [here (general about agent)](./docs/agentprogramming.md) and [here (for test-agent)](./docs/agentbasedtesting.md).

+The inner-core **aplib** (shorthand of Agent Programming Library) is btw actually general purpose, and can be used to program agents for purposes other than testing.
+On top of aplib, the Core adds testing-related functionalities and few other extra functionalities like a common world representation.
+Using iv4xr-core can be seen as a special case of using aplib, where you get some testing-specific extra capabilities, such as expressing test oracles.

 **Features:**